-If you notice fire IMMEDIATELY call the Fire Service call center (199) and give clear information about where you are, the location and the direction of fire, and the kind of vegetation that is burning.
+If you notice fire IMMEDIATELY call 199 for the Fire Service call center (or 112 for the central emergency center) and give clear information about where you are, the location and the direction of fire, and the kind of vegetation that is burning.

 Relocate all flammable materials around the building to closed and protected areas.